Referees are critical to soccer – games can’t be played without them. The referee’s job is to be the official in charge of the game.

 Step 1 – Register as a Volunteer with AYSO

-Once the Volunteer Application is received by MDSA, it will be submitted to Sterling Volunteers to complete the AYSO National Background Check
+– Once the Volunteer Application is submitted it will trigger a background check to Sterling Volunteers to complete the (AYSO National requirement)

-CHECK YOUR EMAILS FOR AN UPDATE FROM STERLING VOLUNTEERS.
-It is necessary to follow the steps in this email to submit your Background Check.
+– CHECK YOUR EMAIL FOR AN UPDATE FROM STERLING VOLUNTEERS.
+Follow the steps in this email to submit your Background Check.

-You will receive an update email from Sterling Volunteers when your Background Check is complete and you are eligible to volunteer.
+– You will receive an email from Sterling Volunteers when your Background Check is complete, and you are eligible to volunteer.

 Sign in to AYSOU using your inLeague email and password.

-Under My Courses, complete AYSO’s Safe Haven course online (must be completed after 2013).
-It is a short course that outlines the important elements around protecting our children and volunteers.
+AYSO’s Safe Haven – outlines the important elements around protecting our children and volunteers

-Step 3 – Complete the applicable age-appropriate official AYSO Referee Certification for the upcoming season
+Step 3 – Complete the applicable age-appropriate official Referee Certification